Digital Earth Australia (DEA) is a world-class analysis platform for satellite imagery and other Earth Observations (EO).

 In 2018, FrontierSI was engaged by GA to undertake the DEA Industry Consultation project.
 The project originated from the need by GA to extend the DEA service offering to include uptake and use by the private sector.
 FrontierSI worked with GA and reached over 500 people across Australia to develop the DEA Industry Strategy, which was released in March 2019.
 The strategy’s purpose is to increase the use of EO data and products by lowering barriers to its exploitation by Australian businesses.

-The current market research project aims to address awareness and education gaps in an initial set of five major Australian industry sectors (Agriculture, Mining/Extractive Industry, Financial Services/Insurance, Urban Planning, and Infrastructure Development), and establish mechanisms through which GA can appropriately and actively engage those sectors to maximise the uptake of both EO and DEA products and services.
-The project will deliver detailed market research in these sectors that will:
+This market research project aimed to address awareness and education gaps in an initial set of five major Australian industry sectors (Agriculture, Mining/Extractive Industry, Financial Services/Insurance, Urban Planning, and Infrastructure Development), and establish mechanisms through which GA could appropriately and actively engage those sectors to maximise the uptake of both EO and DEA products and services.
+The project delivered detailed market research in these sectors to:

-- Identify key organisations that can act as advocates and partners to allow DEA to reach into each sector
+- Identify key organisations that could act as advocates and partners to allow DEA to reach into each sector.

 Almost every sector in the Australian economy benefits from the use of spatial information and location technologies.
 Australia’s spatial industry is forecast to generate 15,000 new jobs and contribute around AUD$8 billion per annum to Australia’s economy by 2051.
 Globally, the forecasted growth of 30% per annum in geoservices provides a great opportunity for Australian companies to expand their businesses on an international scale.
 Together, the industry strategy and market research projects will ensure DEA generates value for the spatial industry, key growth sectors of the Australian economy, including the wider Australian economy.
 DEA will provide Australian businesses with access to standardised analysis-ready-data (ARD), analytic capability and tools that will allow industry to innovate to produce new products and services, and ultimately to enhance their business and be competitive in global markets.